GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ### Slice

 Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series as a group, vertically, per time-slice by prefixing the function name with `Slice`.
-When operating on a set of series data with slice function, a new required parameter for time tolerance will be introduced as the first parameter to the function.
+When operating on a set of series data with a slice function, a new required parameter for time tolerance will be introduced as the first parameter to the function.
 The parameter is a floating-point value that must be greater than or equal to zero that represents the desired time tolerance, in seconds, for the time slice.

 * Example: `SliceSum(0.0333, FILTER ActiveMeasurements WHERE SignalType='IPHM')`